mincong-h/mincong-h.github.io/_posts/2025-10-21-esigelec-kubernetes-2025.md

 ## GenAI

-In the lab session 5, students have opportunity to play with the OpenAI vis the GenAI service `spring-petclinic-genai-service`.
+In Lab Session 5, students have the opportunity to interact with OpenAI via the GenAI service `spring-petclinic-genai-service`.
 They were asked to set up the application (Deployment), the networking (Service), and configure the AI service so that it can communicate with OpenAI and retrieve information from other microservices running in the cluster.
-It gives them a first opportunity to explore AI integration in the company.
+It provides them with a first opportunity to explore AI integration within the company.

 ## Conclusion